 Although among the wealthier of the insular areas, Guam continues to face challenges in implementing effective government, health care, and education systems.
 Guam's economy is largely based on tourism from Asia and is, therefore, sensitive to regional consumer spending trends.
 Tourism sectors like accommodations and amusement have only recently begun to experience growth after years of decline.
-Guam is also experiencing growth due to proposed relocation of 8,000 U.S. Marines from the military base in Okinawa, Japan, to the insular area by the end of 2014.
+Guam is also experiencing growth due to proposed relocation of 5,000 U.S. Marines and roughly 1,300 dependents from the military base in Okinawa, Japan, to the insular area by 2021.
+Major construction and infrastructure improvements are underway in preparation for the move, which recently cleared the last regulatory hurdle (Olson, 2015).

 In addition to the relocation of U.S. Marines, the US Navy's Joint Program Office issued an Environmental Impact Statement that estimated a far greater impact resulting from the military realignment.
 According to the study, the total military population on Guam would increase by 30,190, including 9,182 permanent military personnel, 9,950 dependents, 9,222 transient military personnel, and 1,836 civilian workers (Kan, 2013).
 Additionally, nearly 80,000 construction workers and contractors could be present at the height of relocation in 2014.
+Due to this study there was significant push back from the local population on Guam and the proposed number of military personnel was decreased to the number mentioned in the preceding paragraph.
+This will still likely lead to a significant increase in population during the relocation and construction periods.

 The Department of Defense has been the largest contributor to GDP in recent years as the federal government has been supporting construction and infrastructure preparations on the island (BEA, 2012).
 From 2011 to 2012, real GDP of Guam grew by 0.5% (BEA, 2013).
-The average GDP per capita for Guam in 2013 was \$29,734 (2014\$), about 56% of the GDP per capita of the United States (\$53,506) (BEA, 2014; World Bank, 2014a).
+The average GDP per capita for Guam in 2014 was \$33,045 (2015\$), about 60% of the GDP per capita of the United States (\$56,249) (BEA, 2015).

-OIA payments to Guam in FY 2014 totaled \$146.3 million and were primarily directed to the government sector with additional support for education and construction.
+OIA payments to Guam in FY 2015 totaled \$103.98 million and were primarily directed to the government sector with additional support for education and construction.
 A detailed breakdown of OIA payments is presented in Table 3-1.
-The largest block of OIA payments, totaling \$120.2 million, came in the form of fiscal payments associated with Section 30 Income Taxes.
+The largest block of OIA payments, totaling \$78.5 million, came in the form of fiscal payments associated with Section 30 Income Taxes.
 These are funds transferred by OIA from the U.S. Treasury to Guam and largely consist of federal income taxes paid by military personnel stationed on Guam, immigration fees, and miscellaneous duties (Limtiaco, 2008).
-OIA also provided nearly \$17 million through the Compact of Free Association, which Guam intends to use for a variety of equipment purchases and infrastructure.
+OIA also provided nearly \$15 million through the Compact of Free Association, which Guam intends to use for a variety of equipment purchases and infrastructure.